The 63 published issues of A CHRONICLE OF CURRENT EVENTS can be accessed in English translation through the menu bar above.

 The date on each issue does not indicate when it was first published (circulated) but the last date of the information it contains.

-As the issues grew larger, and pressure from the authorities increased, the first appearance of the Chronicle in Moscow — see publication details at foot of contents pages for CCE 60 to 64 — might come many months after its formal date, e.g. Issue 63 (31 December 1981) was 230 pages long and appeared in the Soviet capital in March 1983.
+The discrepancy between the two was not great in the 1960s and early 1970s but towards the end, as the issues grew larger and pressure from the authorities increased, the first appearance of the Chronicle in Moscow — see publication details at foot of contents pages for CCE 60 to 64 — might come months after its formal date.
+Issue 63 (31 December 1981), for example, was 230 pages long and appeared in the Soviet capital in March 1983.

 Further work on this project